 They say that if you want to see a kangaroo, go to Australia.
 And if you want the best Sushi in the world, go to Japan.
 But, if you’re planning to start a business, then Singapore is the place to be.
 The city-state is at the top of, among other reputable corporate rankings, the World Bank’s Ease of Doing Business Index.

-It’s worth noting, however, that while running and growing a business is conveniently easy in Singapore, starting one is a different thing altogether.
-It’s not a matter of just filling up a registration form and submitting it.
+While running and growing a business is conveniently easy in Singapore, starting one is a different thing altogether.
+It’s not just a matter of filling up a registration form and submitting it.
 Rather, setting up a business in Singapore is an intricate multi-step process involving quite a number of critical variables.

 Type of Business To Incorporate